Agnotozoa

-Agnotozoa is a subkingdom of simple animals that is sometimes used.
+Agnotozoa is a rejected subkingdom of simple animals that is now considered polyphyletic.
 It is one of the three "traditional" animal subkingdoms, along with Parazoa and Eumetazoa.
-On some classifications, it is nearly synonymous with Mesozoa.
+On some classifications, it is nearly synonymous with Mesozoa which is also considered rejected but with some minority studies still supporting it.
+Even if Mesozoa were valid their position is unequivocally inside Bilateria and not as separate subkingdom.
+Placozoa is now also considered an Eumetazoan or Myriazoan inside the clade ParaHoxozoa.

 Agnotozoa was first used as one of the branches of the subkingdom Metazoa.
 It was then considered to contain only one group, Mesozoa.

 More recently, some have used the name to refer to a subkingdom of three small phyla of simple animals without organs, Placozoa, Orthonectida, and Rhombozoa.
 They are known as "simple" though they have differentiated tissue, because that tissue is only organized in simple ways; for example, by being layered.
 The Orthonectida and Rhombozoa are grouped into the Mesozoa.

 Biologists today generally do not use the taxon Agnotozoa because it is doubted that placozoans are closely related to mesozoans and that orthonectids and rhombozoans are related to each other.
 Even if the two are related, there is little need for another name in addition to mesozoa.